lab9k/city-dynamics/README.md

 docker-compose build importer
 ```

-Download the data from the object store to local folder `/data` within the container.
+Download the data from the object, store to local folder `/data` within the container, and import into locally running database.

 ```
 docker-compose up importer